CodeSolid/CodeSolid.com/docs/_sources/getting-started-with-ollama.md.txt

 The two main ways that Large Language Models are further enhanced after they are trained are post-training and Resource Assisted Generation (RAG).
 Post-training seeks to fine-tune a model's performance to add new information or tune parameters to create a new model, so the result is a brand new model.
 RAG consists of providing new information such as web search results or other documents to an existing model (typically using the prompt), so the model is unchanged, but in the context of the request, it can provide more accurate results.

-Without getting too far into these the details of these techniques in this "first look" article, let's take a look at some lightweight ways we can easily create new models using some of ollama's built-in tools.
+Without getting too far into the details of these techniques in this "first look" article, let's take a look at some lightweight ways we can easily create new models using some of ollama's built-in tools.
 There are two main ways to do this:

-* The ```/save <model>``` method can be used to save an existing session to a from withing an interactive prompt.
+* The ```/save <model>``` method can be used to save session from within an interactive prompt.
 Note, however, that save does not seem to work with the technique shown earlier of redirecting input to the prompt from a file.
 * A more flexible technique for creating new models is to use the ```ollama create <model>``` from a command (terminal) prompt.
 By default, this looks for a file named "Modelfile" in the working directory, but this can be customized using ```-f <filename>```.

 Let's briefly demonstrate these two techniques.